 - Completed application form to apply for RCP regional adviser vacancy

 - Copy of your latest CV (optional) maximum 2 pages

 The application form asks for your details including full name, job title and hospital as well as short statements relating to your suitability for the role.
 You will aslo require the names of two RCP fellows from within the region who support your nomination.

 Which regions have vacancies?

-We currently have vacancies in Mersey region and West Midlands region and will be contacting fellows in those regions during September 2021 to invite nominations.
+We currently have a vacancies in North Wales, Severn, Wessex and Yorkshire regions and will be contacting fellows in that region during July & August 2022 to invite nominations.